broadwayinc/skapi-documentation/authentication/signup-confirmation.md

 redirect URL of `signup_confirmation` should be the full URL (e.g. `https://your.website.com/path/to/your/success/page`).
 :::

+You can also customize the email template for the signup confirmation email.

+For more info on email templates, see [E-Mail Templates](../email/email-templates.md).

 ## Resending Signup Confirmation Email

 ### [`resendSignupConfirmation(redirect?): Promise<string>`](/api-reference/authentication/README.md#resendsignupconfirmation)